Auckland’s Most Awarded Builder is Jalcon Homes… again

 Family-owned building company Jalcon Homes were once again named Auckland’s Most Awarded Builder at the 2019 Registered Master Builders House of the Year Auckland regional awards on Saturday night.

 The Auckland-based company went home with 9 awards including winning the Multi-Unit category, the first time Jalcon Homes have won the category.
 Jalcon’s winning dwelling for the category was a contemporary terraced home in the Pine Harbour marina development (pictured).
-As a regional category winner, these homes will go on to be judged in the National House of the Year Awards in November.
+As a regional category winner, the home will go on to be judged in the National House of the Year Awards in November.

 Jalcon CEO Bruce McKinnon says the Jalcon team are thrilled with the results.